For Tuyet, Katrina, KaSandra, and Luc

 François yawned and stretched once more then kicked off the covers and swung his legs over the edge of the bed, feeling for his slippers with his feet.
 He recoiled slightly when his they touched the cold wooden floor.
 Finding his slippers he eased his feet into his soft and warm flannel lining, got up and walked out into the hall toward the bathroom, scratching his head and backside along the way.
 He had lollygagged longer than usual this morning, getting out of bed twenty minutes later than he actually should have.
 There wasn't time to shave, only enough to shower and brush his teeth before I arrived to pick him up for work.
 Luckily his lunch was in the fridge, prepared and packed the night before, as was his normal routine.
 This was the part of the day he looked forward to most of all, getting out of the empty house and away from his memories.

 That suited him, it was better than taking a real nine to five job.
 He didn’t need one anyway; he had retired fairly well off long ago thanks to the Pipefitters Union and some sound investment tips from a former shipmate from the Defiant days, Jean Michel Tondreau.
 Besides, here he was his own boss and could come and go as he pleased.
 François smiled as he thought about his family and reached in beyond the drawn shower curtain to spin the faucet handles and start the flow of hot water.
-He stood in front of the large mirror above a porcelain basin while he waited for the water to heat up and wiggled out of his pajamas.
-Puffimg out his chest, he sucked in his small gut, and raised his arms to flex his taut biceps.
-Then, twisting his closed fists back and forth, he watched with pride as the rounded muscles rose and fell impressively.
+He stood in front of the large mirror above porcelain basin while he waited for the water to heat up and wiggled out of his pajamas.
+He puffed out his chest, sucked in his small gut, and raised his arms, flexing his taut biceps.
+Twisting his closed fists back and forth, he watched with pride as the rounded muscles rose and fell impressively.

 “Fine figure of a man,” he said proudly to the guy in the mirror, admiring himself, thankful that the years had been kind to him.
 To be honest, at his age, most people were extremely limited physically.
 But at the tender age of 81, he was in remarkable shape, easily passing for a man 20 to 25 years his junior.
 He attributed that in part to a lifetime of hard work, but mostly to the wonderful care that mother had taken in making sure that he lived healthily.
 He put his arms down and waved dismissively at his image in the mirror, “bahhhh,” he muttered, as he stepped into the shower.